SoftwareAG/c8y-docs/content/cockpit/dashboard-manager.md

 ### To add a type dashboard {#to-add-type-dashboard}

-Adding type dashboard is possible only from device view.
-To add a dashboard, refer to [To create a dashboard](/cockpit/working-with-dashboards/#to-create-a-dashboard), and to make it type dashboard see [Dashboard template](/cockpit/working-with-dashboards/#dashboard-template).
+To add a new dashboard for a device type select the device from the device list in the **Groups** menu, refer to [To create a dashboard](/cockpit/working-with-dashboards/#to-create-a-dashboard) and [Dashboard template](/cockpit/working-with-dashboards/#dashboard-template) for more information. and to make it type dashboard see [Dashboard template](/cockpit/working-with-dashboards/#dashboard-template).

 ### To remove type dashboard {#to-remove-type-dashboard}